Here’s how to remove filters from photos like Instagram or Snapchat filters:

 If you’re removing a filter from a photo that you didn’t edit, then your best bet is to try third-party apps.

-So if you want to learn all about how to remove filters from picture, then this article is for you.
+So if you want to learn all about how to remove filters from pictures, then this article is for you.

 - Polaroid Pictures: Safe to Cut?